ChetanMadan/AoG_task_scheduler/README.md

-# Demo Actions on Google project for python client library aog
+# Actions on Google project for python client library aog
-Demo actions on google project using python client library aog.
+Actions on google project using python client library aog.

 ## How to